AvishekVerma/JEE_Servlets-JSP-Thymleaf/README.md

 # JEE_Servlets-JSP-Thymleaf
-In this reop, I will be providing code notes of Servlets, JSP and Thymleaf.
+In this reop, I will be providing code and notes of Servlets, JSP and Thymleaf.